-Dear ... [insert]

-Please see the attached PDF Paper.
+Dear ... [insert] Please see the attached PDF Paper.
 The Executive Summary at the start of the PDF Paper provides a summary.

-With Easter just commencing - the commemoration of the Last Supper is being celebrated today Thursday 17 April 2025 by Christians around the world - the information in this email and the PDF Paper is especially relevant at this time.
+With Easter just days away - the commemoration of the Last Supper will be held tomorrow Thursday 17 April - the information in this email and the PDF Paper is especially relevant at this time.
 If you are interested in publishing on the matter, please go ahead!
 Please note that I have recently sent/am today sending the same material to other newspaper and media groups.
 Copyright: Please note that I own the copyright in this email, in the Executive Summary and Documents #1, #4, #5, #6, #7 and #8, and in the handwritten notes in Document #3, of the PDF Paper.
 I consent to you and all companies in your group publishing all or any of these documents and notes in your newspapers (hard copies and online) or on television.
-Any other publication of these documents or notes (eg, in a book) will require my prior written consent.
+Any other publication of these documents or notes will require my prior written consent.
+Your sincerely GEE (GERALD) RYAN Artist & Science Explorer (Former Lawyer) LLM, BCom, FAICDLife Love One Another and Care For Our Planet.

-Your sincerely

-GEE (GERALD) RYAN Artist & Science Explorer (Former Lawyer) LLM, BCom, FAICDLife

-Love One Another and Care For Our Planet.

-Email: contact@geeryan.com

-Art: www.geeryan.com

-City: Melbourne, Australia

-Mail: PO Box 7185, Brighton, VIC 3186, Australia

-Copyright © 2025 by Gee (Gerald) Ryan.
+Email: contact@geeryan.com Art: www.geeryan.com City: Melbourne, Australia Mail: PO Box 7185, Brighton, VIC 3186, Australia Copyright © 2025 by Gee (Gerald) Ryan.
 All rights reserved.